bazelbuild/bazel-central-registry/docs/README.md

 If you are the project owner, you can set up the [Publish to BCR](https://github.com/apps/publish-to-bcr) Github App for your repository to automatically send a PR to the BCR when cutting a new release.

+When manually editing files you may find `bazel run -- //tools:update_integrity foomod` useful to update the integrity hashes in foomod's source.json file.
+The tool also accepts a `--version` option to update the source.json of a specific version of the module (instead of latest).

 ## Presubmit

 Every module version must pass the BCR presubmit before getting merged.
 The presubmit validates the correctness and consistency of module information, then runs build and test targets specified in the `presubmit.yml` file.
 The BCR presubmit is driven by the [bcr_presubmit.py](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/bazel-central-registry/bcr_presubmit.py) script on [Bazel CI](https://github.com/bazelbuild/continuous-integration/tree/master/buildkite#bazel-continuous-integration).